 As a high-end hosting provider, Siteground offers many WordPress-centric features like auto-updates and support for WP-CLI.
 Siteground SuperCacher – a custom caching plugin – is another feature that improves the performance of your WordPress sites.
 However, that feature is not available on the starting plan.

-Siteground is also highly rated among WordPress users and well-known for their excellent support.
+Siteground is also highly rated among WordPress users and is well-known for its excellent support.

 Siteground offers three plans – Startup, GrowBig, and GoGeek.

 The price for the Startup plan, which allows hosting one site, starts at $14.99/mo with annual billing.
 Month-to-month billing is also available but it costs $49.99, which is way too high in my opinion.